mani-language/Mani/docs/compiler.md

   - This will output your compiled program into ```build/libs/Mani-Stable.jar```.
 This is your compiled file.
 5. Run your compiled code
   - This .jar file can be run like a normal .jar file using the command ```java -jar Mani-Stable.jar``` in the directory the file is located.

+### Arguments
+Much like the language Máni is built on, java.
+Máni can handle program arguments.

+The way you access these arguments is through the `args` variable.
+The `args` variable is a list, so you can use [all the list methods](lists.md) to access the data.

+> This variable is only avaliable to compiled programs.